areff2000/speedtestAU/README.md

 - reuse must be share-alike (SA)(add same licence).

 This restricts the standard CC-BY Figshare licence.
+Data files (*.geojson) are over 25Mb and too big for Github.
+See links at Figshare, link below or see citation.

 This github will provide Binder access to Jupyter Notebook from Figshare.